oracle/node-oracledb/doc/api.md

 This function provides query streaming support.<br>
 The input of this function is same as execute however the callback is no longer needed or used.<br>
 Instead this function will return a stream which will be used to fetch the data.<br>

+The amount of rows fetched internally is defined by the new streamNumRows option which does not impact the data returned via stream, but has a performance impact to reduce calls between the client and database and memory consumption.

 See [Streaming Results](#streamingresults) for more information on streams.

 ##### Parameters